Thomas & Friends: The Great Race: Songs

+Production

+Thomas & Friends: The Great Race was produced and distributed by HIT Entertainment with animation production by Canadian-based Arc Productions.
+It stars John Hasler (UK) and Joseph May (US) as the voice of Thomas, alongside special guest stars Tina Desai as Indian engine Ashima; Rufus Jones as a depiction of the iconic real-life locomotive Flying Scotsman; and John Schwab as Vinnie, an American engine.
+These new additions were made by Mattel to add more international and female characters to the cast.

+Release

+Thomas & Friends: The Great Race was given a limited theatrical release on 21 May 2016 in the United Kingdom through National Amusements before being released on DVD.
+It was released theatrically or straight-to-video depending on the country.

 Reception

 Box office

-The film was originally theatrically released on 21 May 2016, in the United Kingdom.
-The film ranked tenth in its opening weekend, grossing $214,133 from 292 theaters with an average of $733 per theater.
-The film decreased 77.1% and fell to 19th in its sophomore weekend, grossing $48,944 from 205 theaters with an average of $238 per theater.
+Thomas & Friends: The Great Race ranked tenth in its opening weekend, grossing $214,133 from 292 theaters with an average of $733 per theater.
+It decreased 77.1% and fell to 19th in its sophomore weekend, grossing $48,944 from 205 theaters with an average of $238 per theater.
 The film ranked in 18th, 26th, and 27th place in its 3rd, 4th, and 5th weekends.

 The film was re-released in China on 22 September 2017 and in South Korea on 30 November 2017.
 The film had a strong debut in China, ranking fifth in its first weekend and grossing $1.6 million.
 In its sophomore weekend, the film dropped 86.5% to 13th place, grossing $227,528.
 The film was less successful in South Korea, ranking 12th in its first weekend with $68,820 from 249 theaters, with an average of $276 per theater.

 Critical response

 Renee Schonfeld of Common Sense Media awarded the film 3 out of 5 stars, writing, "Entertaining train tale with mild peril, positive messages".
+Leslie Felperin, writing for The Guardian, wrote "Thomas gets a Jackson Pollock paint job but this CGI phase of the animated train franchise doesn't measure up to the original low-tech shows".